Melbourne Dry Eye Clinic and Treatment

 At A Plus Optometry, we have a specialised dry eye clinic in Melbourne where we discuss information on the causes and treatment for dry eyes.
 With a highly qualified team, our Dry Eye Centre will help you prevent and manage dry eyes.

-Many people ask if there is a cure for dry eyes and the best answer we can provide is that sadly, there is no cure, but we can provide assistance to treat dry eyes to improve your condition.
+Many people ask if there is a cure for dry eyes and unfortunately the answer is, there is no cure, but it can be managed and treated if it is done right.
 Everyone has varying symptoms and some treatments work better than others.

 If you have a problem with dry eyes, we’ll determine the cause of your condition and assess its severity through a series of tests.
 Once this is achieved, we’ll discuss your results in detail and suggest the best possible treatment options.